sa-mw-dach/manuela/docs/BOOTSTRAP.md

 #### Set root ssh key

-For the demo ssh-access needs to additionally be enabled and keys generated, because the operator needs to be able to access the pfsense appliance via ansible.
+For the demo ssh-access needs to additionally be enabled and keys generated, because the operator needs to be able to access the pfsense appliance via Ansible.
 Generate a keypair which will be used to access the demo
 ```
 $ ssh-keygen -f keypair